jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 Download the documents and place them at the location where they are needed.

 ## XSL Style Sheet
 The XSL Style Sheet can work by itself together with any XSLT processor to render the CRF from an ODM-XML file.
+However, the HTML file requires that all components
+* HTML file
+* ODM-xml file
-However, the HTML file requires that all components; HTML file, ODM-xml file, and XSL Style sheet are located on a webserver in the same folder.
+* XSL Style sheet

+are located on a webserver in the same folder.
 It will not run from a file folder without a web server.
 The XSL Style Sheet file has some hardcoding of file names for ODM-xml file and the XSL Style Sheet file.
 These can be changed in the HTML file.
 The HTML file has an initial prompt for the name of the ODM-xml file, which can easily be replaced with a hardcoding of the file name, and subsequently removal of the prompt.

 ## Prerequisites
 * Access to a web server for the HTML file to run.
 You can create a local webserver with [XAMPP](https://www.apachefriends.org/index.html).